 Building this connective tissue is easier said than done.
 That same Forrester report found only 44% of those surveyed strongly agree that they can provide personalized experiences across channels.
 And a mere 33% would say those experiences are relevant and connected.

 Let’s take the retail industry for example—consider the relationship between the digital merchandiser and the customer.
 The merchandiser has to ask a data scientist to figure out what’s trending in customer queries, add-to-carts, and conversions.
 Once they have the answer, they then go to IT to get an engineer to update the website and pin popular products so customers can find them easily.
 Insights from customers inform merchandisers who can then curate a more relevant experience.
 However, the back and forth of multiple parties creates barriers and lag time between employees and customers.
+Thus the need for the future is connected experiences.

 Data travels much faster than people.
 A connected experience means that merchandisers can have real-time customer insights available in a way that they could readily understand, and they could immediately upgrade the customer experience in response.
 Employees win because they’re making educated choices based on customer signals without having to wait for the back and forth of multiple teams.
 Customers win because they enjoy a personalized omnichannel experience that keeps them coming back.